Francisco de Borbón y Escasany, 5th Duke of Seville: Duke of Seville

 After the death of his grandmother, Enriqueta de Borbón y Parade, he inherited the title of Duke of Seville.
 His father had renounced his own rights to succeed to the title in 1968.

 Marriages and children

-He was married on 7 July 1973 at Baden-Baden to Countess Beatrice Wilhelmine Paula von Hardenberg (28 June 1947 in Donaueschingen – 14 March 2020 in Marbella), daughter of Count Günther von Hardenberg [de] and his wife, Princess Maria Josepha of Fürstenberg (granddaughter of Maximilian Egon II, Prince of Fürstenberg).
+Borbon y Escasany was married on 7 July 1973 at Baden-Baden to Countess Beatrice Wilhelmine Paula von Hardenberg (28 June 1947 in Donaueschingen – 14 March 2020 in Marbella), daughter of Count Günther von Hardenberg [de] and his wife, Princess Maria Josepha of Fürstenberg (granddaughter of Maximilian Egon II, Prince of Fürstenberg).
 The couple had three children and divorced on 30 June 1989 in Madrid.

 They had two daughters and one son: